knpuniversity/blog/circle-ci-behat-screenshots.md

 ## CircleCI Setup

-To run our `@javascript` Behat scenarios, we use Selenium2.
+To run our `@javascript` Behat scenarios, we use Selenium 2.
 Our CircleCI 2.0 `config.yml` setup (without the screenshot magic) looks like this:

 ```yml